-- 1. Member States shall provide that supervisory authorities provides each other with relevant information and mutual assistance in order to implement and apply this Directive in a consistent manner, and shall put in place measures for effective co-operation with one another.
-Mutual assistance shall cover, in particular, information requests and supervisory measures, such as requests to carry out consultations, inspections and investigations. - 2.
-Member States shall provide that each supervisory authority takes all appropriate measures required to reply to the request of another supervisory authority without undue delay and no later than one month after having received the request.
-Such measures may include, in particular, the transmission of relevant information on the conduct of an investigation. - 2a.
-The request for assistance shall contain all the necessary information, including the purpose of the request and reasons for the request.
-Information exchanged shall be used only for the purpose for which it was requested. - 2b.
-A supervisory authority to which a request for assistance is addressed may not refuse to comply with it unless: - (a) it is not competent for the subject-matter of the request or for the measures it is requested to execute; or - (b) compliance with the request would be incompatible with the provisions of this Directive or with Union or Member State law to which the supervisory authority receiving the request is subject. - 3.
+- 1. Member States shall provide that supervisory authorities provide each other with mutual assistance in order to implement and apply the provisions adopted pursuant to this Directive (...) and shall put in place measures for effective co-operation with one another.
+Mutual assistance shall cover, in particular, information requests and supervisory measures, such as requests to carry out (...) inspections and investigations. - 2.
+Member States shall provide that a supervisory authority takes all appropriate measures required to reply to the request of another supervisory authority without undue delay and no later than one month after having received the request. (...)

+- 2b.
+Member States shall provide that a supervisory authority to which a request for assistance is addressed may not refuse to comply with it unless: - (a) it is not competent for the subject-matter of the request or for the measures it is requested to execute; or - (b) compliance with the request would be incompatible with the provisions adopted pursuant to this Directive or with Union or Member State law to which the supervisory authority receiving the request is subject. - 3.
 The requested supervisory authority shall inform the requesting supervisory authority of the results or, as the case may be, of the progress or the measures taken in order to respond to the request.
-In cases of a refusal under paragraph 2b, it shall explain its reasons for refusing the request.

-- 3a.
-Supervisory authorities shall, as a rule, supply the information requested by other supervisory authorities by electronic means, using a standardised format. - 3b.
+In cases of a refusal under paragraph 2b, it shall explain its reasons for refusing the request. - 3a.
+Supervisory authorities shall, as a rule, supply the information requested by other supervisory authorities by electronic means. (...) - 3b.
 No fee shall be charged for any action taken following a request for mutual assistance.

-Supervisory authorities may agree with other supervisory authorities rules for indemnification by other supervisory authorities for specific expenditure arising from the provision of mutual assistance in exceptional circumstances. - 3c.
-The Commission may specify the format and procedures for mutual assistance referred to in this article and the arrangements for the exchange of information by electronic means between supervisory authorities, and between supervisory authorities and the European Data Protection Board.
+Supervisory authorities may agree with other supervisory authorities rules for indemnification by other supervisory authorities for specific expenditure arising from the provision of mutual assistance in exceptional circumstances.

+3c.
+The Commission may specify the format and procedures for mutual assistance referred to in this article and the arrangements for the exchange of information by electronic means between supervisory authorities, and between supervisory authorities and the European Data Protection Board. (...)
 Those implementing acts shall be adopted in accordance with the examination procedure referred to in Article 57(2).